glitchassassin/jonwinsley.com/_posts/2024-09-17-covenant-foundry-cofounders.md

 2. Opt-in prompted conversations (either in group settings or in one-on-one "coffee chats") around specific aspects of business, the faith, partnerships, etc.
 3. Invest in some better SEO to help other Christian founders find the community

-Let's see where we can go from here.
+I'd love to hear your suggestions, too.
 [Join us at Covenant Foundry!](https://covenantfoundry.com/)